UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 **archival collection:** The top level "collection" containing many described or undescribed archival components.
 Each archival collection has a Collection record in ArchivesSpace and a [collection identifier](#2-collection-identifiers) as described below.

 **digital object:** A meaningful unit of digital content with accompanying metadata.
 Digital objects are discrete entities that differ meaningfully in content from another digital object, yet the same digital object can substantially change and have different versions over time and may also be represented in different formats.
-Digital objects are a useful abstraction and can contain a single digital file, a book or other object containing multiple files in a simple structure, or the contents of an entire hard drive with a complex hierarchical structure.
+Digital objects are a useful abstraction and can contain a single digital file, a book, or other object containing multiple files in a simple structure, or the contents of an entire hard drive with a complex hierarchical structure.
 A single digital object MUST link to a single archival component.

 **version:** The unique individual object that is uploaded to Hyrax is the version.
 There can be multiple versions of the same object, but there are enough discrepencies in the content to justify creating another digital object with its own unique identifier, instead of uploading multiple objects to the same ID.
 File format changes do not qualify as a large enough discrepency.
 For the preexisting digital objects in our current system, there will be at least one version folder with accompanying metadata.
-The new system will create another version utilizing the metadata and the new IIIF formatsw.
+The new system will create another version utilizing the metadata and the new IIIF formats.
 Both will be saved for historical data and review.

 **format:** There are various forms that files can appear in.
 For example, a document can appear as a ".docx" file and/or a ".pdf" file or an image could appear as a ".jpg" file and/or a ".png" file.
 There is no difference in the content of the object, other than data lossiness between formats (such as when a spreadsheet is converted to a PDF or image compression is applied).

 **thumbnail:** The thumbnail image previews the IIIF file of the digital object.
-It is a representative image of the file, otherwise referred to as a "smaller version" of the object, but tneither of these descriptions should beconfused with the definitions of "representation" or "version" seen above.
-Though thumbnails will be included in the metadata files for the migration, they do nots serve the same purpose as the representation or version files.
+It is a representative image of the file, otherwise referred to as a "smaller version" of the object, but neither of these descriptions should be confused with the definitions of "format" or "version" seen above.
+Though thumbnails will be included in the metadata files for the migration, they do not serve the same purpose as the format or version files.

 ## 2. Collection identifiers